 - Eligibility: The REU program is open to all undergraduate students (not necessarily from Georgia Tech).
 Students who are not math majors but want to do mathematical research are also welcome to apply.
-Some of the funds are restricted to students who are US citizen or permanent residents.
-Other funds are available for foreign students with a visa allowing them to work for Georgia Tech.
-For example, if you are a student on F-1 visa at a US university, and you can get a permission from your International Students Office to work for Georgia Tech, then we may be able to hire you.
-On the other hand, if you are a foreign student currently outside the US, then most likely you are NOT eligible for the program for visa reasons, and hence should not apply.
+Most of the funds are restricted to students who are US citizen or permanent residents.
+Some funds are available for foreign students with a visa allowing them to work for Georgia Tech.
+For example, if you are a student on F-1 or J-1 visa at a US university, and you can get a permission from your International Students Office to work for Georgia Tech, then we may be able to hire you.
+On the other hand, if you are a foreign student currently outside the US, then you are NOT eligible for the program for visa reasons, and hence should not apply.

 - Stipends: The $5000 stipend is paid evenly over June and July, at the end of each month.
 No travel, housing, or meal funds are provided.